Diplomarbeit, 2000, 131 Seiten

 The following two chapters should answer two questions: how did strategic management develop and what were the most important contributions of different approaches?
 Which of these theoretical frameworks can be used in practice to manage a consulting firm?

-growth are however according to experts (especially management consultants using these theories to advice their clients) not easily applicable to consulting firms.
+The different portfolio planning methods with emphasis on market shares and market growth are however according to experts (especially management consultants using these theories to advice their clients) not easily applicable to consulting firms.
 Consultants are used to changing in size and competitor ranking with every large project added or completed.
 As a consequence, neither the market, the market growth, nor the market share can be measured in the same way as in traditional product markets.
-19 For these reasons I will therefore not get into detailed descriptions of individual models.
+For these reasons I will therefore not get into detailed descriptions of individual models.

 Finally, the last two types of generic industry environments do not correspond to the likely industry structure of the Czech IT market: mature industry can be described by modest growth, declining even experiences an absolute decline in sales over a longer period of time.
 Although the Czech market may not be growing fast it is in my point of view not result of the industry maturity, rather it is due to temporary economic situation.